Alan Bonner

-Michael Alan Bonner (born November 5, 1990) is a former American football wide receiver.
-He was drafted by the Houston Texans in the sixth round of the 2013 NFL Draft.
+Michael Alan Bonner (born November 5, 1990) is an American former football wide receiver.
+He was selected by the Houston Texans in the sixth round of the 2013 NFL draft.
 He played college football at Jacksonville State University.

-High school
+Early life

 Bonner was the team captain of the Newnan High School football team, playing under coach Robert Herring.
 An All-District, All-Region and All-State performer, he ended his high school career with 93 catches for 1,932 career yards.

 College career

 Alan attended Jacksonville State University, joining the Gamecocks as a freshman in 2009.
 In 2010 Bonner served as the Gamecocks' main returner as well as a backup receiver, making 17 catches and 5 touchdowns.
 In 2011 Bonner's focus shifted to receiving, with 33 catches and 3 touchdowns; he started 10 out of 11 games in this year.

 Professional career

-He was drafted by the Houston Texans in the sixth round, 195th overall in the 2013 NFL Draft.
-Bonner has yet to play a down in the NFL, as he has spent the entire 2013 and 2014 seasons on injured reserve.
+He was selected by the Houston Texans in the sixth round, 195th overall in the 2013 NFL draft.
+Bonner spent the entire 2013 and 2014 seasons on injured reserve.